AlenaKizenko/pia3_amphipod_opsins/README.md

 ## Opsins' search in raw reads using alignment approach

 Previously, we discovered that Baikal amphipods did not have short-wave sensitive and UV sensitive opsins' expression according to PIA2 pipeline results.
 We decided to check this assumption by alignment of reads to SWS opsins of Hyalella azteca using ***`Hyalella_SWS_align.sh`*** bash script.
-As a control we used LWS opsins of Hyalella azteca (***`Hyalella_LWS_align`*** bash script).
+As a control we used LWS opsins of Hyalella azteca (***`Hyalella_LWS_align.sh`*** bash script).
 We found that no reads were aligned on SWS opsins.
 On the other hand, various amount of reads were aligned on Hyalella azteca LWS opsins.
 Intrestingly, we revealed, that Hyalella azteca SWS opsin was poorly covered by Hyalella azteca reads.
 Moreover, reads of non-Baikal amphipoda (ex.
 Talitrus saltator), which had expression of SWS opsins according to PIA2 results, also did not aligned on Hyalella azteca SWS opsins.